mfcovington/Perl-PrereqInstaller/README.md

 `eval "require $class"`) will not be identified as dependencies or installed.

+## Command-line tool

-Command-line usage is possible with `install-perl-prereqs`, a tool that is co-installed with this module.
+Command-line usage is possible with `install-perl-prereqs` (co-installed with this module).

+    install-perl-prereqs FILE_OR_DIR [FILE_OR_DIR ...]
+        -h, --help
+        -d, --dry-run
+        -v, --version

+## Methods for scanning, installing, and reporting results

 - new